 Spinal decompression therapy provides relief from a variety of conditions that are disc-related.
 These conditions may be caused by illness or injury.
 Some examples include:

 What Is Spinal Decompression Therapy?

 Spinal decompression is a traction-based non-surgical alternative to treating pain in your lumbar (lower) or cervical (upper) spine.
 It works by gently stretching your spine to separate the discs, which are gel-like cushions between the vertebral bones.

 It’s an ideal alternative that may be able to allow you to avoid more invasive procedures down the line.
 Spinal decompression therapy is a form of mechanical spinal traction.

 The goal is to relieve pressure on the nerves in your back by stretching out your spine, creating a little more space between those bones.

 When the pressure is relieved, your nerves and discs have room to breathe, and pain relief follows.
-Your top NYC spine specialist can adjust the amount of traction force, the amount of time force is applied and the angle of traction by using computer software.
+Your top PT specialist can adjust the amount of traction force, the amount of time force is applied and the angle of traction by using computer software.

 How Spinal Decompression Therapy Is Performed

 Your Brooklyn therapist clearly instructs you on the correct position to take when you get on the traction table.
 It may be either face up or face down.
 Once you’re on the motorized table, you notice that the bottom half of the table is movable.
 A harness is placed around your hips and attached to the lower part of the table near your feet.
 By moving the lower part of the table, your therapist is able to create the appropriate traction to suit your specific requirements.